 Front- End: HTML

-HTML (Hypertext Markup Language) web pages and online applications.
+HTML (Hypertext Markup Language) is the foundational language for crafting most web pages and online applications.
 Within HTML, hypertext denotes text that directs users to other related pieces of content, while markup language encompasses symbols instructing web servers on document style and structure.
 Developers utilize HTML code to dictate the appearance and arrangement of web page components like text, links, and multimedia elements within browsers.
 (Sarosa, 2022).

 HTML is essential for creating the user interface and displaying data analysis results.
-It enables access through web browsers, the audience reach, and ensures a standardized format for presenting information, enhancing user readability and comprehension.
+It enables access through web browsers, broadens the audience reach, and ensures a standardized format for presenting information, enhancing user readability and comprehension.

 Front- End: Bootstrap

-Bootstrap, developed by Mark Otto and Jacob Thornton at Twitter, stands out as the most popular framework for building .
+Bootstrap, developed by Mark Otto and Jacob Thornton at Twitter, stands out as the most popular framework for building responsive and mobile-friendly websites.
 This framework, comprising HTML, CSS, and JavaScript components, provides design templates for various web elements such as typography, forms, buttons, and navigation.
 Bootstrap was released as open source on GitHub in August 2011 and includes JavaScript plugins for creating responsive designs, thus simplifying and accelerating web development processes (What is Bootstrap - JavaTpoint).

 Bootstrap is favored for website development because it's easy for anyone with basic HTML and CSS skills to use, enables the creation of responsive websites, and works smoothly on popular browsers like Chrome, Firefox, Internet Explorer, Safari, and Opera.